jupyterhub/jupyterhub/docs/source/reference/server-api.md

 url
 : only present if `ready` is true; will be the server's URL

-The Progress API can be used even with fully ready servers.
+The progress API can be used even with fully ready servers.
 In such a situation, there will only be one event response of the form:

 ```json
 {